-When you grow up sailing dinghies, the importance of sail balance becomes pretty obvious pretty quickly.
+The journey for many sailors begins on a dinghy.
+Here, the importance of sail balance becomes obvious quickly.
 How you balance the power in your sails directly affects your ability to stay dry: if you let the boat get away from you, you capsize.
-I didn’t fully understand boat balance, however, until my college sailing coach, Skip Whyte, made us sail around the Charles River without rudders.
-It became clear that the sails actually steer the boat when trimmed properly.
+Factors such as weight distribution, sail trim and the unique characteristics of each boat come into play.
+If you want to fully understand boat balance, hop on a dinghy and try to sail around without rudders.
+It becomes very clear that it is weight placement and the sails - when trimmed properly - that steer the boat!

 For racers, that realization has enormous benefits.
-Using your sails instead of relying on your rudder eliminates a certain amount of drag that slows the boat down, but the advantages of a balanced boat don’t just apply to racers trying to squeeze out every last 1/10 of a knot of boat speed.
-Having your sail and hull forces act in concert lessens the strain on your gear and equipment, it reduces heeling, and it makes for faster – and safer – passages, no matter which kind of sailing you do.
+Using your sails instead of relying solely on your rudder eliminates a certain amount of drag that slows the boat down, but the advantages of a balanced boat don’t just apply to racers trying to squeeze out every last tenth of a knot of boat speed.
+Having your sail and hull forces act in concert makes steering easier, lessens the strain on your gear and equipment, reduces heeling and makes for faster, safer and smoother passages, no matter which kind of sailing you do.

 Boat designers consider many factors, such as mast height and aspect ratio, when designing the underwater shape of a boat.
 The goal is to create a shape that allows the power of the sails to be transformed into forward motion.
 Inherent in that shape are the keel and rudder designs, which provide the necessary resistance to the sideways push on the sails to keep the boat moving forward.
-The averaging out of these anti-sideways forces creates a theoretical bulls-eye known as the Center of Lateral Resistance (CLR).
-The CLR is a static (fixed) location that usually ends up in the aft section of the keel.
+The averaging out of these anti-sideways forces creates a theoretical bullseye known as the Center of Lateral Resistance (CLR).
+The CLR is a static, or fixed, location that usually ends up in the aft section of the keel.